mnlipp/VM-Operator/manager.md

 to be used as a common repository for CDROM images.
 The PVC must exist and it must be bound before any pods can run.

+The second patch affects the small volume that is created for each runner and contains the VM's configuration data such as the EFI vars.
+By default the PVC for this volume is created with the default storage class configured.
+The patch effectively provides a new configuration file for the manager that makes the controller use local-path as storage class for the PVC.

 Check that the pod with the manager is running: